 John Quincy Adams’ Report Upon Weights and Measures

 John Quincy Adams, sixth President of the United States, liked to measure things – the width of a river, the distance between two points – by counting his steps.
 “I have found, by experiments frequently repeated, that my ordinary pace is two feet six inches and eighty-eight one-hundredths of an inch, or about twenty-nine French inches, and that in my ordinary pace I walk one hundred and twenty steps to a minute.”
 (1) When Adams became Secretary of State in 1817, his fascination with measurements coincided with the desire of Congress to establish a uniform standard for weights and measures across the United States.
-After three-and-a-half years of obsessive work (which frustrated his wife Louisa), John Quincy Adams produced a Report Upon Weights and Measures that he believed would be his most important literary accomplishment.
+After three-and-a-half years of obsessive work (which frustrated his wife, Louisa), John Quincy Adams produced his Report Upon Weights and Measures.
+He thought it would be his most important literary accomplishment.

 Fixing the standard of weights and measures

 The importance of everyone in the country using the same system of weights and measures was recognized by the founders of the United States.
 The Constitution gave Congress the power to “fix the Standard of Weights and Measures” (Article 1, Section 8, Clause 5).
 However, there was no agreement as to which weights and measures should become the national standard.
 Each of the original thirteen states was using its own weights and measures, which differed from those used by other states.
 No Congressman wanted to be blamed for changing his constituents’ customary way of measuring things.